 With Mosel, there are several different ways of reading and writing data from and to external files.
 For simplicity's sake we shall limit the discussion here to files in text format.
-Mosel also provides specific modules to exchange data with spreadsheets and databases, for instance using an ODBC connection, but this is beyond the scope of this book and the interested reader is referred to the documentation of these modules (see the Mosel Language Reference Manual and the whitepaper Using ODBC and other database interfaces with Mosel).
+Mosel also provides specific modules to exchange data with spreadsheets and databases, for instance using an ODBC connection.
+However this is beyond the scope of this document, and for more information see the documentation for these modules (see the Mosel Language Reference Manual and the whitepaper Using ODBC and other database interfaces with Mosel).